AperiodicMethods/AperiodicMethods/notebooks/README.md

 This notebook introduces how the method comparison simulations are done.

-#### 21-CompareExponents
+#### 21-ExponentComparisons

 This notebook compares methods that can be used to measure the aperiodic exponent, including specparam and IRASA.

+#### 22-TimeDomainComparisons

+This notebook compares between methods that operate in the time domain, including the fluctuation, complexity, and information measures.

-#### 22-CompareExponentsToOther
+#### 22-ExponentvsTimeDomain

 This notebook compares exponent estimation to methods that operate in the time domain, including the fluctuation, complexity, and information measures.

-#### 23-CompareOther

-This notebook compares between methods that operate in the time domain, including the fluctuation, complexity, and information measures.

 ## 3) Empirical Comparisons

 Comparisons of methods on empirical data.
-[UPCOMING]

 #### 30-DataComparisons